The 2020 Festival will take place from Wednesday 25 March to Sunday 19 April 2020.

 Producing a show involves everything from organising venue hire, marketing and publicity, travel and accommodation, sourcing props and equipment, budgeting, ticketing, obtaining insurance and licences and much more.
 As part of your registration, the Festival provides information packs and workshops to assist you, but it is up to you to make it happen.
 We have helpful podcasts available to provide information on publicity, marketing and production that can help to answers your questions.

-Registrations for the 2019 Festival open on Tuesday 16 October and close on Friday 16 November 2018.
+Registrations for the 2020 Festival will open at midday on Monday 21 October and close on Friday 15 November 2019.

 There are three parts to registering a show: